Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 local hero = map:get_hero()
 ```

-5.Okay, we got the basics set up.
+5. Okay, we got the basics set up.
 Now we can give the entity `trick_chest` properties when it is created `function entity:on_created()`.
 These properties are not really needed if you set it up in the editor.

-6.The only function that is truly needed is `self:set_traversable_by(true/false)`.
+6. The only function that is truly needed is `self:set_traversable_by(true/false)`.
 You will not go through the entity if the is set to false.
 Furthermore, I demonstrated how to set the size and origin, but, you can do this in the editor.

 ```lua
 function entity:on_created()